karaoc/dayz.test/Setting-up-Admin-Permissions-and-Tools.md

 ### 1. Getting the player ID

 Firstly, make sure your admin logs are enabled !
 How so ?
-By adding "`-adminlog`" in your server launch options.
+By adding `-adminlog` in your server launch options.

 **PICTURE HERE**